7 Documentary Film Subgenres You Must Know

 travel documentary subgenre

-Travel documentary can be present in many forms – film, online series, television programs, et cetera.
-It is a type of documentary that portrays travel and presents spectators with the culture, customs, geography, food, and many more unique traits of a particular country or region.
+Travel documentaries can take many forms – film, online series, television programs, etc.- but they all portray travel and introduce spectators to the culture, customs, geography, food, and other unique traits of a particular country or region.

-It is a BBC travel series, based on the novel of the same title.
-In the film, the journey was made by using the same routes as in the book.
+It is a BBC travel series based on the novel of the same title.
+In the film, the journey follows the same routes as in the book.
 To this day, it is considered to be one of the best travel documentaries ever made.

 2. Nature Documentary